Ana-Nav/keylogger-project/README.md

 ```

 ## Usage
 Fill out the sender and recipient email addresses, along with the password for the sender address.
-You will need to genereate an App Password for the sender gmail adress:
+You will need to generate an App Password for the sender gmail adress:

 1. Enable 2-Step Verification: